 Occupying much of the downtown, the Historic District is the best place to stay in Charleston for historical sightseeing.
 In the district, beautiful antebellum homes and colorful merchant houses line leafy avenues.

-For a classic Historic District sightseeing experience, take a tour on a horse-drawn carriage.
+For a classic Charleston Historic District sightseeing experience, take a tour on a horse-drawn carriage.
 As the horses clip-clop over the cobbled streets, passing church spires and elegant old mansions, you’ll be whisked back to the 18th century.

-The Historic District is home to many of the best things to do in Charleston, SC.
+The Historic District is home to many of the most popular things to do in Charleston, SC.
 Take a trip to the historic Charleston City Market along Market Street.
 Dating back 200 years, the market enjoys a long & rich history.
 In its four blocks, dozens of vendors sell arts and crafts along with traditional food and refreshments.
 Shop for souvenirs or sweetgrass baskets made on-site by the Gullah artisans.

 The Battery and White Point Gardens sit at the edge of the historic area.
 From White Point, the views over Fort Sumner and Charleston Harbor are spectacular.
 At the public garden, you’ll also see historic canons that defended the city during the Civil War.